CAREER OPPORTUNITIES AT THE WYOMING OUTDOOR COUNCIL

 Please see the job description for details and how to apply.

-either a Development Director with supervisory and grant writing experience,
+a Development Director with supervisory and grant writing experience,

-or a Development Writer who is a communications pro.
+and a Development Writer who is a communications pro.

 Please see both job descriptions for details.